PrivateCoffee/matrix-gptbot/README.md

 user also uses the bot in encrypted rooms.

 The bot itself does not implement end-to-end encryption.
-However, it can be used in conjunction with [pantalaimon](https://github.com/matrix-org/pantalaimon), which is actually installed as a dependency of the bot.
+However, it can be used in conjunction with [pantalaimon](https://github.com/matrix-org/pantalaimon).

-To use pantalaimon, create a `pantalaimon.conf` following the example in `pantalaimon.example.conf`, making sure to change the homeserver URL to match your homeserver.
-Then, start pantalaimon with `pantalaimon -c pantalaimon.conf`.

-You first have to log in to your homeserver using `python pantalaimon_first_login.py`, and can then use the returned access token in your bot's `config.ini` file.
+You first have to log in to your homeserver using `python fetch_access_token.py`, and can then use the returned access token in your bot's `config.ini` file.

 Make sure to also point the bot to your pantalaimon instance by setting